 It all started in India thousands of years ago and eventually found its way to Cambodia.
 This is based on the evidence that can be found on the writings on the walls of the Angkor Wat Complex.
 Since it was first known up till now, the Khmer language has evolved into a more complex language.
 This language, that was originally Hindi, is a root language not just for Khmer but other languages as well.
 This includes the Burmese, Laotian and Thai languages.
 The Khmer language is [...]

 Khmer, or Cambodian, is the official language of Cambodia, where it is spoken by about 12 million people.
 There are also 2.5 million speakers abroad, mainly in Vietnam and Thailand.
 Khmer belongs to the Mon-Khmer group of the Austro-Asiatic family (a group which also includes Vietnamese).
 Unlike Thai, Lao or Vietnamese, Khmer is not a tonal language.
 It uses its own writing system, derived from the Pallava script which was used in India before the 7th century.
 Thai and Lao alphabets were based on the Khmer system.

-Download our free dictionary (for Windows) and browse both the Khmer-English and the English-Khmer lists.
+Download our free dictionary (for Windows or Android) and browse both the Khmer-English and the English-Khmer lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.